rya-sge/access-denied/_posts/2024-12-05-virtual-protocol-architecture.md

 #### Large Language Models (LLMs)

-The current LLM leverages on open sourced models.
+The current LLM is built on open source models.
 Each Virtual agent personality and central intelligence are being incorporated using the approach below:

 - **Personality Development**